Life After An Orthopedic Surgical Injury

 The musculoskeletal system supports and connects the body’s tissues and organs, allowing for full range of motion and the protection of vital organs.
 Orthopedic surgeries are performed on the musculoskeletal system when an injury or disease has affected its performance.
 These surgeries are highly invasive in most cases, and require top-tier care and skill.

 Unfortunately, not all surgeons and hospitals live up to expectations, and some patients end up with serious injuries that could have been prevented.
-At Winckler & Harvey, LLP, our Texas orthopedic surgical injury lawyers represent individuals and families that have been adversely affected by medical malpractice in private institutions and government-operated facilities such as military and VA hospitals.
+At Winckler & Harvey, PLLC, our Texas orthopedic surgical injury lawyers represent individuals and families that have been adversely affected by medical malpractice in private institutions and government-operated facilities such as military and VA hospitals.

 We have dedicated our law practice primarily to medical malpractice, with a team of attorneys that provides more than 95 years of combined experience.
 Every individual we represent gets personal attention.
 We are easily reached at our Austin, Texas, office online or by telephone at 512-593-7399 (toll free us).
 Feel free to contact us to schedule a free initial consultation.